 Meetings / Documents

-During the school year (August through May) FALA’s Board of Trustees meets on the third Monday of each month at 5:00PM p.m. on the FALA campus in room 4.
-Meetings are open to the public.
-Meeting agendas and monthly financial reports are posted 24 hours before the meetings in the News section on the homepage.
+During the school year (August through May) FALA’s Board of Trustees meets at 5 p.m. the second Monday of each month in Room 4 of the FALA campus.
+Meetings are open to the public, with agendas and monthly financial reports posted 24 hours in advance in the News section of the homepage.